Victoria S. Wike

 Lake Shore Campus

-Victoria S. Wike, Professor of Philosophy and Director of Graduate Studies.
+Victoria S. Wike, Professor of Philosophy and former Director of Graduate Studies.
 She received her BA summa cum laude from MacMurray College (philosophy and religion), a Licence èn Lettres from the Université de Paris IV, Sorbonne (philosophy), and the MA and PhD degrees from The Pennsylvania State University (philosophy).
 She has taught at Loyola University Chicago since 1979, including one year at the university's Rome Campus.
 In 2007, she was awarded a "Master Teacher" designation from the College of Arts and Sciences for excellence in teaching.

 Her publications include: Bioethics in a Changing World (co-authored with Jennifer Parks, 2009), Morality and the Professional Life (co-authored with Cynthia Brincat, 2000) Kant on Happiness in Ethics (1994); Kant's Antinomies of Reason (1982), and articles in The Journal of Value Inquiry, Idealistic Studies, The Southern Journal of Philosophy, and other journals and collections.
 She has presented papers at international Kant meetings and various ethics conferences and universities, as well as to faculty and student colloquia and also to community and church groups.
 Her research interest is Kant, particularly Kant's ethics, his dialectic, the highest good, empirical ethics, communal aspects of Kant's ethics, and the nature of reason.